Model-Based Reinforcement Learning under Random Observation Delays: Delay-Aware Model-Based RL

 \section{Delay-Aware Model-Based RL}

-We introduce a latent-space filtering approach to address random observation delays and OOS inputs within the context of model-based reinforcement learning (MBRL).
-By maintaining a belief over the current latent state using only the subset of received observations, the agent can make informed decisions despite incomplete information.
-This section presents the belief update formulation and outlines how it is incorporated into the MBRL framework.
+We introduce, in contrast to Section~\ref{sec:delay_env}, a structured latent-space filtering approach to address random delays and OOS inputs within the context of MBRL.
+By maintaining a belief over the current latent state using only received observations, the agent can act effectively under incomplete information.
+This section presents the belief update formulation and its integration into the MBRL framework.

 {\C{J}}